andywillis/spotmaps-2012/README.md

 ## Releases

+**0.4**
+Removed inefficiency of grabbing unnecessary roundtrips to the server - loading is quicker.

 **0.3**
 Admin support.
 Moved library to dropbox with the rest of the static files.
 This allows the library to be updated without rebooting the server.